briannadickman/recovree-app/README.md

    ```
    git remote add origin https://github.com/username/recovree_project.git
    ```
- * Run 'git pull origin master` if you forked the project repository.
+ * Run `git pull origin master` if you forked the project repository.
 Otherwise, run `git push origin master` if you downloaded a ZIP file and have an empty github repository.
 This command will sync your local and github repository
  * Run `npm install` to install all dependencies specified in the package.json
  * Open Robomongo